Lauter Valley Railway: History

 In about 1860, a committee was formed called the Notabeln des Glan- und Lautertales (Notables of the Glan and Lauter valleys), which was based in Wolfstein.
 It campaigned for a railway line that would branch off from the Palatine Ludwig Railway in Kaiserslautern and continue along the Lauter and the lower Glan valleys, connecting in Staudernheim with the Rhine-Nahe Railway, which was completed in 1860.
 A concession for the line was granted in the mid-1860s.
 The committee sent a proposal to the Ludwigshafen-based headquarters of the Palatine Ludwig Railway Company (Pfälzische Ludwigsbahn-Gesellschaft).
 The project was in competition with the line along the Alsenz.
 After the opening, in 1870, of the Alsenz Valley Railway (Alsenztalbahn), which at the beginning was seen as a route for long-distance traffic, the probability of a rail link via the Lauter dropped significantly.

 A plan for a main line railway was prepared in 1874.
 The estimated cost of a line along the Lauter including a branch to Otterberg totalled 3.58 million guilders.
 At first, there was a dispute over the route.
 For example, the town of Otterberg, which is located outside the Lauter valley, advocated a route through Otterberg.
 A new petition of the communities on the Lauter in 1877 supported a route along the Lauter.
 It was decided to build the Lauter Railway as a secondary line and the plan for a branch to Otterberg was postponed.

 The Palatine Northern Railway Company (Gesellschaft der Pfälzischen Nordbahnen), which had been part of the Palatinate Railway (Pfalzbahn) since 1870, received a concession for the line on 9 May 1880.
 The plans were delayed because of disagreements over the route and problems in acquiring the necessary land.
 On 18 February 1882, work began with a groundbreaking ceremony on the site of today's Kaiserslautern West station.
 Due to the expected heavy freight traffic at the original Kaiserslautern West station (Westbahnhof), the section to this station was designed as a main line railway, while the remaining section to Lauterecken was designed as a secondary line with lighter trackwork.
 The railway was not built gradually from the south to the north, but instead it was built relatively simultaneously by different companies.
 The line opened on 15 November 1883 after a test run had confirmed its capacity for operations as early as 17 September.

 Further development (1883–1911)

 In the first decades there was a structural and operational oddity at Kaiserslautern West station: the part handling passenger services was built as a terminal station so that passenger trains to Lauterecken had to reverse into the station.
-Trains running in the opposite direction had to reverse out the station and run backwards to Kaiserslautern Central Station (Hauptbahnhof).
+Trains running in the opposite direction had to reverse out the station and run backwards to Kaiserslautern Hauptbahnhof (Hauptbahnhof).